Skip to content

 First off, Jeff's wondering just how bad your skis are.
 Are they covered in dust and mouse droppings from storage in the garage?
 Is there a three year buildup of grip wax caked in the kick zone?
 Don't worry - he can handle it (and he's seen it all).

 According to the master here, your skis should have their hot wax refreshed every year at a minimum.
-Ideally you would have them hot waxed every 100km, but for most rec skiers it works to bring them in to the store each fall and have them done.
+Ideally you would have them hot waxed every 50-100 km, but for most rec skiers it works to bring them in to the store each fall and have them done.
 Hot waxing protects the bases and gives you a lot better glide.
-Fall is the best time for this procedure as over time the wax oxidizes.
+Fall is the best time for this procedure as you'll have fresh bases ready to go when the snow comes.

-When you bring your skis in for a Standard Hot Wax, Jeff will clean them, iron in a Universal Glide wax good for all conditions, scrape the skis and finish by polishing (brushing) the bases with a roto-brush.
-When you pick the skis up the next day the bases will look nice and shiny - ready for maximum glide on the snow.
+When you bring your skis in for a Standard Glide Wax Jeff will make sure they are clean, apply a liquid wax good for most conditions, and finish by polishing (brushing) the bases with a roto-brush.
+When you pick the skis up the bases will look nice and shiny - ready for maximum glide on the snow.

 Jeff Roe hot waxing skis

-And if you want to save money over the long run you can invest a little up front to buy your own equipment and hot wax your skis at home.
-Details on how to do this will be in a future blog, so stay tuned!
-(Pun intended.)
+And if you want to save money over the long run you can invest a little up front to buy your own waxes and brushes to glide wax your skis at home.
+This saves money in the long run as each bottle of liquid wax will do many wax jobs.

 Leave a comment